 Our three treatment options to replace all the teeth in the upper or lower jaw (or a complete set)

-Using implants to secure a special type of implant denture is the most cost-effective way of replacing all the teeth in one jaw.
-Implant-dentures rest on the gum but have 2 or 4 implants to hold them in place addressing one of the major problems that patients talk about with normal dentures – the fact that they simply won’t stand still!
+Using implants to secure a special implant denture is the most cost-effective way of replacing all the teeth in one jaw.
+Implant dentures rest on the gum but have 2 or 4 implants to hold them in place, addressing one of the major problems that patients talk about with normal dentures – the fact that they won’t stand still!

 NB: The difference in costs between the lower and the upper jaw is because we need to fit twice as many implants in the upper jaw.
 The bone isn’t as strong, and the denture needs extra support.

 Implant dentures stay firmly fixed in place and allow you to eat hard foods again and talk with the confidence that they won’t fall out mid-sentence!

 - Great for patients who are already used to wearing dentures because these dentures don’t move – you can eat an apple with these.

 - Because these dentures are supported by the dental implants, they are less bulky, and the palate is only partially covered.
 Most patients who gag on normal dentures can wear these ones without the gagging reflex being triggered.